 I hope that this information may be helpful to all my readers, even those who have not recently suffered an accident.

 IF ALL ELSE FAILS, ASK AN ACCIDENT ATTORNEY

-But if you are a recent accident victim, who suffered harm through no fault of your own, you shoud speak to an experienced accident attorney.
-He may be able to help you to not only get compensation for your injuries, but also to find the means to pay for your prescriptions.
+But if you are a recent accident victim, who suffered harm through no fault of your own, you should speak to an experienced accident attorney.
+He may be able to help you to not only get compensation for your injuries but also to find the means to pay for your prescriptions.